ahmetengin/ada.stargate/FAST_RTC_IMPLEMENTATION.md

 import gradio as gr # FastRTC uses Gradio under the hood

 # Import the Radio Stream
+# Ensure backend folder is in python path or adjust import based on structure
+try:
+    from backend.vhf_radio import stream as radio_stream
+except ImportError:
     from vhf_radio import stream as radio_stream

 app = FastAPI(title="Ada Stargate Backend", version="4.0")